OpenCOBOL environment variables, external functions

 CALL "print" USING ENVVAR, BY VALUE TIMESVAL RETURNING RETVAL.

-DISPLAY 'Return value is ' FUNCTION TRIM(RETVAL,LEADING) '.'.
+DISPLAY 'Return value is ' FUNCTION TRIM(RETVALZ,LEADING) '.'.

 STOP RUN RETURNING 0.